visual-essays/iiif-github/README.md

 The IIIF Presentation Manifests provide a flexible approach for explicitly defining the reuse rights for an image and any attribution (or other) statements that must be displayed when the image is used.

 `Rights` refers string that identifies a license or rights statement that applies to the content of the resource, such as the JSON of a Manifest or the pixels of an image.
 The value must be drawn from the set of [Creative Commons](https://creativecommons.org/licenses/) license URIs or [RightsStatements.org](https://rightsstatements.org/page/1.0/) rights statement URIs.
 When defining the image rights in an IIIF properties file the full URL is included.
-When the rights are defined as part of the image filename the rights code (e.g, `CC-BY` is used).
+When the rights are defined as part of the image filename the rights code (e.g, `CC-BY`) is used.
+When a rights code is not defined in the image file name and a value is not found in a properties file a CC-BY license is used with a attribution to the Github repository owner.

 ## Creative Commons Licenses